Seafood Broth

 Umami amplifier that deepens savory notes; bridges European and Asian techniques

-Lycopene and natural acidity add body and complexity; common in Mediterranean preparations
+Lycopene and acidity add depth and brightness; used in Mediterranean and Italian preparations

 Tangy richness balances brininess; essential for French seafood sauces and soups